postsharp/PostSharp.Community.DeepSerializable/README.md

 If you annotate a class with `[DeepSerializable]`, PostSharp marks it as `[Serializable]` and it also marks all classes that it references as `[Serializable]`, recursively.
 You can use this to mark the top-level class that you want to use binary serialization on as deep-serializable and you don't need to worry about any other classes.

 *This is an add-in for [PostSharp](https://postsharp.net).
-It modifies your assembly during compilation by using IL weaving.*
+It modifies your assembly during compilation by using IL weaving.
+The add-in functionality is in preview, and not yet public.
+This add-in might not work and is unsupported.*

 #### Example
 Your code: